-This page presents charts, tables and data that provide a visual perspective on interesting topics in international development, globalization, sustainability and world rankings.
-In most cases, these visuals refer and link to articles that appear elsewhere on the site.
+Charts, tables and data offer a visual perspective on interesting topics in international development, globalization, sustainability and world rankings.
+Most link to articles that appear elsewhere on the site.

 BRIC Countries | Population & Demographics | Economy | Environment & Sustainability | Global Health

 The BRIC countries‘ collective share of total world economic output rose from 16 to 22 percent from 2000 to 2008.
 Together, they accounted for 30 percent of the increase in global output.
 China alone comprised more than half of the BRIC contribution with greater than 15 percent of the growth in world economic output.
 The chart below compares key economic and development indicators for the BRIC countries, including GDP level and growth, merchandise exports and improvements in each country’s Human Development Index (HDI).

 For more, see the related post China’s Development Plans Lead World, BRICs.

 Population & Demographics

 The world’s population has grown dramatically from 2.5 billion to nearly 7 billion people since 1950, as shown in the chart below from The Economist.
 While it took some 250 million years to reach 2.5 billion people, another 4.5 million people have joined the earth’s population in just the past 60 years.

 Change in Life Expectancies by Country

 Two key demographic trends play a central role in the economic and social challenges confronting many economically advanced countries: 1) people living longer; and 2) less people being born.

 The life expectancies of men and women have increased considerably in the last 50 or so years.
 (Click on the image below to see the full-size table in a separate browser tab or window.)